-- Participation: Active participation in class in the different activities and group discussions, focus on the work in hand, in class progress, awareness of mistakes and self-correction, self-discipline (daily preparation of assigned work, written work handed in on time, etc.) will account for the participation grade.
-Students are advised to keep up with the work day by day in order to make progress.
-It is very difficult to catch up in a language class if you fall behind. - There will be a great deal of group work.
-Lack of focus on the objectives of the activity will severely affect your mark. - Tests and the final exam: There are 4 in-class tests in the course of the year, plus a final exam. - Formal compositions: There are 2 in-class compositions. - Formal quizzes: There are 4 in-class quizzes. - Oral presentations.
-There will be 2 oral presentations in the course of the year.
-One group presentation and one individual.
-The grade of each student's 2 presentations will count.
+- Final exam and mid-term: There are 2 in-class tests in the course of the year (one is regarded as the mid-term and the other is the final exam) - Formal compositions: There are 2 in-class compositions. (one for each semester) - Formal quizzes: There are 4 in-class quizzes in the course of the year (two for each semester) - ➤ Oral presentation: There will be 1 oral presentations in the second semester.
+This is a group presentation (group of two).
 The members of each group will work together during the year, and a sense of cooperation and responsibility is essential.
 The oral presentations must include the vocabulary and the grammar learned in class.
 They should be clear enough for the class to understand.
-Each presentation will be at least 6 minutes. - Daily homework must be completed on time.
+Each presentation will be at least 6 minutes. - Daily homework: must be completed on time.

 Please Note: The testing materials and evaluation of presentations and other assignments and tests for heritage speakers might be different from non-heritage speakers.
-Moreover, students are required to participate in cultural activities such as Norouz celebration.
+Moreover, students are required to participate in cultural activities such as Nowruz celebration.
 This will count towards attendance and participation.
 Group meetings for practice and set up might be needed a couple of times outside the classroom.

-Plagiarism: Plagiarism is a major academic offense (see Scholastic Offense Policy in the Western Academic Calendar).
+I. Plagiarism: Plagiarism is a major academic offense (see Scholastic Offense Policy in the Western Academic Calendar).
 Plagiarism is the inclusion of someone else's verbatim or paraphrased text in one's own written work without immediate reference.
 Verbatim text must be surrounded by quotation marks or indented if it is longer than four lines.
 A reference must follow right after borrowed material (usually the author's name and page number).
 Without immediate reference to borrowed material, a list of sources at the end of a written assignment does not protect a writer against the possible charge of plagiarism.
 This also applies to work facilitated or written for students by third parties.
-The University of Western Ontario uses a plagiarism-checking site called Turnitin.com.
+The University of Western Ontario uses a plagiarism checking site called Turnitin.com.
 Students are allowed to use their laptops and iPads during class lectures, but they are not allowed to use any electronic device during exam sessions.

 Ringers must be turned off and laptops, tablets, or other technology must only be used for class purposes.
 Unauthorized recording or photographing of the class, its members, community partners, and/or the people they serve is prohibited.

-Support Services
+J. Support Services